How Do I Value and Divide Stocks for a Divorce?

 Other Methods of Division

-While splitting stocks you already own can be complicated enough, valuing and dividing stock options during a divorce is even more complex.
-Stock options, at their most basic, are an option to buy the stock at a certain price at a later date.
+Splitting stocks you already own can be complicated enough, but valuing and dividing stock options during a divorce adds another level of complexity.
+Stock options, at their most basic, consist of an option to buy the stock at a specific price at a later date.
+Also, while the owner has the right to buy at a set price, the holder may not be obligated to buy.

-These stock options may not have a cash value today, but, depending on the success of the company, the options could provide a nice nest egg down the road.
+These stock options may not have a cash value today, but depending on the company’s success, the options could provide a nice nest egg down the road.
 This uncertainty makes it hard to put a value on them.

 Sometimes options are non-transferable, so simply dividing them may not work either.

-Colorado law does allow you to take a “wait and see” approach, putting off the division of those assets until the owner purchases the stocks.
+If either party has stock options, you will want a forensic accountant and an attorney familiar with this topic’s expansive Colorado case law.
+Colorado does allow parties to take a “wait and see” approach, putting off the division of those assets until the owner purchases the stock.

 Additional Reading